We’ve all wondered at one point or another: how many calories do you burn horseback riding?

 Well obviously…but I just thought it deserved to be said 🙂

 But, many people go for horse riding once in a blue moon and then they say that horse riding is nothing except a hobby and a sport.
-However, if a person does it in a right way and on a regular basis, horse riding can help lose weight by burning fat.
+However, if a person does it the right way and on a regular basis, horse riding can help you lose weight by burning fat.
 There is only one condition for burning fat by horse riding.
 And that condition is “you should take it seriously”.

 As if you needed another reason to go horseback riding!

 Don’t worry, I’ve got even more for you.
 Horseback riding is also EXCELLENT for your mental health.
 Read more about it here: Why Horseback Riding Is Therapeutic.